istio/istio.io/content/docs/tasks/traffic-management/app-health-check/index.md

 ### Mutual TLS is enabled

-When Mutual TLS is enabled, we have two options to support HTTP probse, liveness probe rewrites and seperate ports.
+When Mutual TLS is enabled, we have two options to support HTTP probes, probe rewrites and seperate ports.

 #### Probe Rewrite